 If your audience can’t clearly articulate who your brand is and what it does, you may need to reconsider your branding.
 Confusion may arise from messaging that is too broad, too vague, too complex, too minimalistic or incomplete.
 The solution often lies in analyzing where your messaging is falling short, then further developing communication across all channels to emphasize the true image of your brand.

 For instance, after transforming its service offerings and weathering a tumultuous period of change for the telecom industry, Eircom’s audience experienced confusion about what kind of provider it was, and how it differed from new challenger brands that had entered the market.
-The company underwent a massive rebrand, which included shortening its name to eir.
+In response, Eircom underwent a massive rebrand, which included shortening its name to eir.
 The effort reaffirmed eir’s place in the market as a leading telecom provider and emphasized its differentiators—like being an Irish company.

-4. You Want to Generate Brand Awareness with a New Audience
+4. You Want to Build Brand Awareness with a New Audience

 For example, a growing marketing trend and investor relations tactic is to communicate your company’s corporate social responsibility efforts.
 Rebranding your business to emphasize the steps your organization is taking to build a more sustainable, equitable and enjoyable world can help forge relationships with new audiences that place substantial value on those subjects.

-Building a reputable brand takes a great amount of time, commitment and strategic communication.
+Building a reputable brand takes a considerable amount of time, commitment and strategic communication.
 Therefore, determining whether to take the leap into rebranding your organization should be an involved, high-level decision.
-The above signs are paramount, but other considerations such as budget, time constraints and the capabilities of your team must be factored into the decision as well.
+The above signs are paramount, but other considerations such as budget, time constraints and team capabilities must also be factored into the decision.